 ELECTIVES FOR GRADE 5 All 5th graders will be enrolled in "Elective Rotation" as an elective class.
-In this class, students move through Speech, Digital Citizenship & Technology, and Geometry Preview (one class per trimester).
-M5503 - Speech Whether you are a future lawyer wanting to hone your speaking skills or an actor or actress hoping for a performance on Broadway, this class will give you a chance to speak, act, mime and practice the art of persuasion.
+In this class, students move through Speech, Art, Digital Citizenship & Technology, and Geometry Preview (one class per trimester).
+M5503R - Speech 5 and Art 5 Speech 5 - Whether you are a future lawyer wanting to hone your speaking skills or an actor or actress hoping for a performance on Broadway, this class will give you a chance to speak, act, mime and practice the art of persuasion.
 Throughout the course, you will learn how to prepare a variety of speeches (traditional platform speeches, acting performances, improvisations, etc.).
-M5500 - Digital Citizenship & Technology 5 Students learn about Internet etiquette and how to stay safe on the world wide web.
+At 5 - Students will try multiple art processes including drawing, watercolor, collage, sculpture, and ink.
+Assignments are project-oriented and completed in class.
+Content is geared toward incorporating and expanding their history, language arts, and science content.
+Students work on problem solving skills, develop patience, and further creative attitudes through the art making process.
+M5500R - Digital Citizenship & Technology 5 Students learn about Internet etiquette and how to stay safe on the world wide web.
 Students explore the potential effects of their digital footprints, how to protect information from online risks, and the implications of cyberbullying.
 Additionally, students explore the foundations of computer programming with Scratch by coding their own games and animations.
 Students also learn to use Google Apps for Education/Office 360, and work to increase their typing speed and accuracy.
-M5501 - Geometry Preview 5 5th grade students gain or refresh knowledge of basic geometry concepts and processes that are foundational skills for Pre-Algebra and Algebra.
+M5501R - Geometry Preview 5 5th grade students gain or refresh knowledge of basic geometry concepts and processes that are foundational skills for Pre-Algebra and Algebra.
 The 5th-grade geometry course focuses on terminology and concepts involving geometric shapes and measurements.
 Area and volume of shapes (ie. squares, circles, triangles, prisms) are explored through models and formulas.
 Using tools such as rulers and protractors, students practice measuring shapes and angles.
 Students also explore the coordinate plane and graphing in all quadrants.
 5th Grade Choice Electives 5th graders choose one of the following four classes to continue pursuit of their interest in a Fine Arts program: M5600 - Band 5 The Village Band Program offers instruction on their chosen instrument (flute, oboe, clarinet, bass clarinet, bassoon, saxophone, trumpet, horn, euphonium, tuba, and percussion), as well as universal musical concepts and skills.
 The program stresses the collaborative cooperation and teamwork necessary for group success.
 This program is the gateway to the Concert and Jazz band programs at Village High School.
 M5610 - Choir 5 Students in 5th grade choir build on the foundation of music and explore more complex musical elements such as melody, harmony, texture, and form.
 Choir not only promotes the skill of singing, but also the learning of all elements of music in a participatory manner.
 Using this approach the students incorporate group collaboration, movement, and music notation games.
 Students are introduced to ensemble singing in 5th grade choir, and learn the importance of singing with one, unified sound.
 Singers will learn to sing simple unison and two-part music through partner songs and beginning level choral repertoire.
 Choir class combines high expectations with a safe and fun learning environment for all students to grow as musicians.
 M5620 - Orchestra 5 This class is a short (4 week) introduction to the instruments of the string orchestra.
 Students will get a chance to choose an instrument (violin, viola, cello, bass) and learn the beginnings of instrumental technique and music reading.
-M5585 - Art 5 This general art class is designed to expose students to different art mediums and how they were used historically.
-Students will work in both 2D and 3D mediums.
-Students will get to explore contemporary methods that push their creativity and build independent problem-solving skills.